kinola-ee/kinola-wp/README.md

 Events are imported automatically every 15 minutes using WP's own task scheduling system.
 Please note that only future events are imported; past events are ignored.

+## Debugging
+If you run into problems, follow these steps:
+1. Ensure you've followed all steps outlined above under the big heading that says "Setup"
+2. Double-check your WP site's language, time and date format and time zone settings.
+3. In wp-config.php, add the following:
+`define( 'WP_DEBUG_LOG', true );`
+`define( 'KINOLA_DEBUG_LOG', true );`

+NB!
+KINOLA_DEBUG_LOG will log a _ton_ of information in your debug.log file. **Remove it after debugging is completed.**

+4. Delete all events and films from WP.
+Empty both trashes.
+Run import again.
+5. Send an email to andres at elektriteater.ee, describe the problem and attach the log file.

 ## Technical stuff
 The plugin creates two custom post types - `production` and `event`. `create_posts` capability on these posts has been disabled.